TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 5/Ecclesiastes 5.3.md

 ---

-For a dream cometh with a multitude of business, and a fool's voice with a multitude of words.
+For as a dream comes with a multitude of cares, so a fool's speech with a multitude of words.